-There’s a fierce debate going on between the branding camp and the conversion camp.
+There is an intense debate going on between the branding camp and the conversion camp.
 You could almost call it a fight between tribes.
-The branding camp says that the conversion camp hasn’t got a single clue about brands.
-The conversion camp says it makes no sense at all to still be working in such a dumb and incredibly old-fashioned way.
-Both camps are right, yet the question is whether being right gets us where we all want to be.
+One camp accuses the other of a blatant zero feel for brands.
+The other camp simply fails to see the use of working in such a dumb and terribly old-fashioned way.
+Both camps seem to be right, yet the question is whether being right is the issue at stake here.

-True, if continued beyond a certain point, the digital industry’s collective obsession with gathering more and more data every day is useless.
-The obsession seems rooted in an oversimplified idea of humanity: if we only take statistics about what people do, and link those to what they say and buy, we can make them the ultimate, unique offer.
+Admittedly, if continued beyond a certain point, the digital industry’s collective obsession with gathering an ever-increasing amount of data seems to stop making sense.
+The obsession seems rooted in a generalised image of humanity: if we just gather enough statistics about what people do and link that to what they say and buy, in the end we can make them the ultimate, unique offer.
 Marketing heaven.

-This is the point where the creative camp strikes back without mercy.
-Human behaviour is incredibly much more complex than the data boys would like us to believe.
-The easier to get it, the less we like it – and this goes for any item.
-Since we are subject to increasingly sophisticated temptations, we seek our refuge in items or actions that we feel are alternative, truly individual or authentic.
-Camp creativity knows that in the real world, mankind is much more dynamic than the Pavlovian dogs that inhabit the world created in the minds of data guys.
+This is the point where the creative camp comes marching in at full force.
+Human behaviour is far more complex than the data boys would like to believe: the more an item is handed to us on a silver platter, the less desirable it is.
+In a world where we are subject to increasingly sophisticated temptations, we seek our refuge in items or actions that we feel are alternative, stubbornly individual or authentic.
+Creatives are aware of the fact that mankind is actually more dynamic than the Pavlovian dogs that seem to inhabit the data world.

-What this world needs is someone to build a Camp Seduction, based on the best both camps have to offer.
+What we are really waiting for, is for someone to build a Camp Seduction, based on the best both camps have to offer.
 With data-driven creative concepts that surprise people, touch people, move people and which, because of their ultra-smart conversion machine, lead all the way to sales.

-The possibilities of data allow us to play the seduction game, and play it smarter at every level.
-So let’s stop being so condescending about the C-word.
+The possibilities of data allow us to play the seduction game, and play it more shrewdly at every level.
+Let us then cease to be so condescending about the word conversion.
 Conversion can be unbelievably sexy.
-What’s unbeatable for me, is seeing how all the pieces of a campaign fit together, and how the engine of the S-machine starts throbbing like a Harley-Davidson.
+Little is more arousing than feeling how all the pieces of a campaign fit together, and how the engine of the seduction machine starts throbbing like a Harley-Davidson.